callstack-internal/rsc-from-scratch-workshop/README.md

 #### How it will work

-1. Make components async
+1. Make components async to fetch data from an API

-   - Change `Index` component to an `async` function
+   - Change `Index` component to an `async` function:

      ```js
      export default async function Index() {